evanatwork/diskImageR/README.md

 <b> Important! </b> There can not be any spaces or special characters in any of the folder names that are in the path that lead to either the main project directory or the photograph directory.
 If there are an error box titled "Macro Error" will pop up and the script will not run (the red error message <span style="color:red">Error in tList[[i]]: subscript out of bounds</span> will also show up in the R console).

-The default assumption here and in all funtions is that the disk size is the standard 6mm.
+The default assumption here and in all functions is that the disk size is the standard 6mm.
 If you are using custom-sized disks you will need to specify that with the argument `diskDiam = X`, where X is the size of your disk in mm.
 This should also be specified in the functions `plotRaw()`, `maxLik()` and `createDataframe()`, discussed below.
-You will also need to change the argument `standardLoc` in `maxLik()` and `createDataframe()`. standardLoc is a numberic value that indicates the location (on the disk) to use to standardize intensity across photographs.
+You will also need to change the argument `standardLoc` in `maxLik()` and `createDataframe()`. standardLoc is a numeric value that indicates the location (on the disk) to use to standardize intensity across photographs.
 The position of standardLoc is a position that should theoretically have the same intensity in all photographs, i.e., the white of the disk.
 The defaul value (2.5mm) was chosen after testing of 6mm disks that contain some writing.
 If smaller disks are used standardLoc should be scaled appropriately.
 You can see where standardLoc falls in each photograph in `plotRaw()` (the red dashed line when `plotStandardLoc = TRUE`).
 To suppress this standardization use `standardLoc = FALSE`.

 To run the ImageJ macro through a user-interface with pop-up boxes:
 ```r